AllyT-MS/south-coast-summit-sci/README.md

 ## Challenge 3 - Compliance Manager

 **Scenario goal:** The team must work together to identify necessary compliance improvement actions and implement the actions where possible.
-The Compliance manager in Microsoft 365 assessments and regulatory compliance in the Azure Security center will be used to identify the improvement actions.
+The Compliance manager in Microsoft 365 assessments will be used to identify the improvement actions.
+As Contoso has offices within the UK and EU it must meet the EU GDPR regulations and UK Cyber Essentials.

-Each team member will be assigned or select three improvement actions whose control maps to all three assessments.
+Each team should select three improvement actions whose control maps to the appropriate assessments.
 If this is not possible, choose the improvement actions that have two or more.
-The team members will:
+The team will:
+- Discover within the assesment which actions are Microsoft's responsibility
 - Implement the corrections and test.
 - Update the implementation status and test status.
 - Verify remediation has been updated in the assessment.

 The points achieved should increase as improvement actions are completed and the status updated.
-For actions that cannot be performed in the OH environment, the team member must be able to describe how this was implemented and tested.
+If there is a delay with the new assessments being run you can choose the Data Protection Baseline and implement actions from this instead.
 The team will report their finding to the coaches

-## Challenge 3 - Information Protection and Governance + Insider Risk Management
+## Challenge 4 - Information Protection and Governance + Insider Risk Management

 **Scenario goal:** So far, your team has been able to address some of the security and compliance concerns and implemented improvements to increase Contoso's protective posture.
 The CIO is concerned about customer data not being properly handled and being exfiltrated from the organization, both intentionally and unintentionally.
 This data is composed of PII, bank account information, and credit card information.The CISO has directed your team to institute policies to help with the labeling of content.
 Any content created in Office 365 needs to be labeled as “General” and, if any label is downgraded, a business justification must be provided.
 If any content contains customer data, it must be automatically labeled as “Highly Confidential” and needs to be visibly marked as such.
 The legal team, and only the legal team, needs the same automatic labeling for customer content available to them.
 They also need the ability to manually mark content as Attorney Client Privilege.
 Additionally, if the content contains the keyword ACP, it will automatically be labeled Attorney Client Privilege.

-### Protection and Governance
+### Part 1 - Protection and Governance
 - Your team must implement measures designed to protect the company’s data and mark it in accordance with company policy.
 - The company has a documented data classification scheme of Public, General, Confidential, and Highly Confidential.
 Customer data is considered Highly Confidential and should be treated as such.
 In addition to the above classification scheme, members of Contoso Legal group have the additional requirements for protecting data that is attorney client privileged and only members of Legal should have access to it.
 - General -  Any content created in Office 365 needs to be labeled as “General”